STUDENT/PARENT HANDBOOK -

 For more information, go to http://www.acswasc.org/.

-Education Specialist (ES) - The ES is a single or multiple subject credential-holding teacher who works with his or her assigned family to identify, support and implement a personalized learning plan for the student.
+Teacher of Record (ToR) - The ToR is a single or multiple subject credential-holding teacher who works with his or her assigned family to identify, support and implement a personalized learning plan for the student.

 HQT Content Area Specialist (HQT) - The HQT Content Area Specialist’s ultimate responsibility is to ensure the success of each High School student at Excel Academy.
 The HQT teacher works closely the student, parent and ES providing single subject expertise in CORE subject areas.